 Beigel Bake – This place has just about become part of an institution in London.
 One of those tasty experiences you must have in London.
 A 24-hour bakery known for traditional Jewish-style filled bagels such as salt beef and smoked salmon.
 Just so delicious!
 You may have spotted a picture of it in my post on London food tours.
 Make sure you also get a pickled gerkin too.
 This is located in one of my favourites parts of London that I have also shared plenty of posts on; with more to come on Shoreditch where you can see some of London’s coolest street art in Shoreditch.
 Nearest station to Beigel Bake: Shoreditch Station.

-BarItalia: This Italian gem is located near Leicester Square and has been serving up delights for over 70 years.
+BarItalia: This Italian gem is located near Leicester Square.
+With plenty of cool and fun things to do in Leicester Square, you will find this little gem and has been has been serving up delights for over 70 years.
 BarItalia Open 24/7 and menus are reasonably priced too considering the location.
 Prices start from £5.
 Nearest tube station to BarItalia: Leicester Square.